ElenaMerelo/LearningPerl6/perl6intro.md

         In contrast, we can also create fixed-size arrays.
         These arrays cannot be accessed beyond their defined size.

+        say 'hello world';

+        that can also be written as:

+        'hello world'.say;
         To declare an array of fixed size, specify its maximum number of elements in square brackets immediately after its name:

         my @array[3];